 Each student is responsible for providing his/her own transportation to school and to and from all clinical facilities.
 Students will be encouraged to carpool whenever possible.
-A list of clinical sites can be found on page 8.

 Re-entry

 Students who leave the program in good standing may be readmitted to the program depending on space availability in the next class of students.
 Students must complete another background check (in addition to other program requirements) to be considered for re-entry.
 Full details for all program readmission requirements are included in the program's Probation/Dismissal/Readmission policy.